shashi1273/Dremio-Workshop/content/10-Section1/101-Deploying Dremio/1013-Cloudformationstack.md

 <img src="../../images/dremio8.png" style="margin:15px 0px; border:1px solid black"/>

 It should take approximately 2 minutes to create the stack.
 Once the stack is completed, the status will change to <b>CREATE_COMPLETE</b>.
-Once the stack has been created, navigate to the <b>“Outputs”<b> tab under the name of your CloudFormation Stack
+Once the stack has been created, navigate to the <b>“Outputs”</b> tab under the name of your CloudFormation Stack
       <img src="../../images/dremio9.png" style="margin:15px 0px; border:1px solid black"/>

-From the <b>“Outputs” </b> tab, you should see the DremioPublicEndpoint which will be an IP Address.
+From the <b>“Outputs”</b> tab, you should see the DremioPublicEndpoint which will be an IP Address.
 Click the IP Address to launch Dremio
       <img src="../../images/dremio10.png" style="margin:15px 0px; border:1px solid black"/>
        </ol>